 fairgraph: a Python API for the EBRAINS Knowledge Graph¶

 fairgraph is a Python library for working with metadata in the EBRAINS Knowledge Graph, with a particular focus on data reuse, although it is also useful in metadata registration/curation.
-The API is not stable, and is subject to change.

 Contents: